 - Don't blow your nose, even though you may feel stuffy.

-- Keep your head raised when lying down for the first 1-2 days.
+- Keep your head elevated (higher than your heart) when lying down for the first 1-2 days.

 - Use ice packs on your nose to ease swelling and pain.